Laurie Brereton: Federal politics

 During 1998 and 1999 Brereton highlighted evidence of the Indonesian military's involvement in pro-integrationist violence in East Timor and was a strident advocate of United Nations peacekeeping to support East Timor's independence ballot.
 Brereton was a member of the Australian Parliamentary observer mission that witnessed the conduct of the ballot.

 Brereton's break from previous Australian bipartisanship on East Timor policy was an important factor in the Howard Government's eventual decision to change Australian policy and intervene in East Timor in September 1999.
 According to historian and former Australian Army officer Clinton Fernandes, "The ALP's change of policy – and the resulting pressure of the [Australian] Government – was a critical factor in the independence of East Timor."
 Brereton's activism on the East Timor issue was strongly opposed by senior Labor political figures, notably Whitlam and former Foreign Minister Gareth Evans and found little support from Federal Labor leader Kim Beazley.
 However Beazley was reluctant to challenge Brereton's handling of the issue and eventually accepted the change in Labor policy.
-Following controversy in 1999 over leaked Australian intelligence reports relating to East Timor and the Indonesian military, Australian Federal Police and Defence Security agents raided Dr Dorling's home in September 2000, but no classified material was found.
+Following controversy in 1999, over leaked Australian intelligence reports relating to East Timor and the Indonesian military, Australian Federal Police and Defence Security agents raided Dr Dorling's home in September 2000, but no classified material was found.

 Taking into account his service in the New South Wales Parliament, Brereton had the longest period of parliamentary service of any member of the Parliament elected in 2001.
 In June 2004 he announced his retirement from politics at the 2004 federal election.
 He helped engineer the candidacy of the rock singer Peter Garrett as his successor in the seat.

+Personal life

-His wife, Justice Tricia Kavanagh, sits on the Industrial Relations Commission of New South Wales.
+His wife, Justice Dr Tricia Kavanagh, was a Judge on the Industrial Relations Commission of New South Wales and is the President of New South Wales Labor Party.
 They have two sons.
 Brereton is the younger brother of Deirdre Grusovin.